Image

 Machine Weight ≈ 19,400 lbs Mass and rigidity for stable cutting and better finishes.

-This configuration achieves one-and-done machining for small to mid-sized components, sustaining concentricity, clean shoulder transitions, sealing surfaces, and multi-op geometry across all production runs.
+This configuration provides one-and-done machining for small to mid-sized components, maintaining concentricity, clean shoulder transitions, sealing surfaces, and multi-op geometry from run to run.

 Unlock CNC Lathe Production with Pumatt 1800sy Capabilities - CNC Lathe Machining in San Diego, CA